-The raise of an eyebrow .. a big smile .. followed by a lesson from The Two Chefs about the art of thinking beyond the 4 sides of a recipe card.
-It's one of the reasons I love to come .. really anyone can follow a recipe .. but it's a life skill to learn how to put ingredients together .. and no matter the method .. cook a dish until it's done
+The rise of an eyebrow, a big smile, followed by a lesson from The Two Chefs about the art of thinking beyond the four sides of a recipe card.
+It's one of the reasons I love to come, really anyone can follow a recipe, but it's a life skill to learn how to put ingredients together, and no matter the method, cook a dish until it's done

 Spatchcock a Turkey

-“Do you want to the bird to actually tastes good .. be juicy .. and have perfectly browned skin?”
+“Do you want to the bird to actually taste good, be juicy, and have perfectly browned skin?”

-“Of course you do .. stay with me here.
-Following this method .. you'll remove the bird's backbone so it can be flattened and butterflied.
-At this point it'll be cooked skin-side up at a very high temp .. which means there's more surface available for browning .. with the temp producing the most incredible crispy .. and crackly skin”
+“Of course you do, stay with me here.
+Following this method, and you'll remove the bird's backbone so it can be flattened and butterflied.
+At this point, it'll be cooked skin-side up at a very high temp, which means there's more surface available for browning, with the temp producing the most incredible crispy, and crackly skin.”